ArtemisPapadaki/BAL_proteomics/README.md

 # BAL_proteomics
-Code for the paper: Immuno-proteomic profiling reveals active epithelial repair and dynamic immune cell regulation in prolonged post-COVD19 respiratory disease
+Code with proteomic data and associated clinical and demographic information for the paper: Immuno-proteomic profiling reveals aberrant immune cell regulation in the airways of individuals with ongoing post-COVD-19 respiratory disease